 - What is the age of the queen?

-Once your nuc colony arrives, always inspect it to make sure you’re getting what you paid for.
-Make sure all the frames are included with the right amounts of honey, brood, and bees.
-You may also like to check out our guide to inspecting a beehive to learn more about what to look for.
+Once your nuc colony arrives, inspect it to ensure you’re getting what you paid for.
+Check the frames have the right amounts of honey, brood, and bees.
+You can also read our guide to inspecting a beehive to learn more about what to look for.

 You may also want to check out our article on bee breeds to learn which race is best for your new hive.

 2. Buy an established colony